therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 * Do not use concurrency when synchronous code is an option.
 * Do not use ten layers of indirection when two layers will be maintainable.

-The manufacturers of the Therac-25 code incorrectly calculated their risks.
+The manufacturers of the Therac-25 incorrectly calculated their risks.
 They were so confident in their software that they removed hardware interlocks used in the previous Therac-20 model.
 As it turned out, the same bugs were present in the Therac-20 as the Therac-25, but were not noticed because the interlocks prevented accidents.
 Do not mistake absence of evidence for evidence of absence.

 [^1]: "Medical Devices: The Therac-25".
 Nancy Leveson, University of Washington.
 Via [danluu/post-mortems](https://github.com/danluu/post-mortems)
 [^2]: "Move fast and break things."
 Mark Zuckerberg, [Facebook IPO filing](https://www.sec.gov/Archives/edgar/data/1326801/000119312512034517/d287954ds1.htm#toc287954_10), 2012